Whole30 for All

 Vegan Detour: If you want to apply the Whole30 principles to your strict VEGAN lifestyle, this book isn’t going to help as much as Food Freedom Forever, where I outline a full vegan reset.
 If you’re vegetarian/pescetarian (will eat eggs and fish), stick with The Whole30 and read the special chapter just for you (page 120).

 This book gives you everything you need to actually DO the program, exactly as written.
 Ev-er-y-thing.
 The program rules.
 How to prepare.
 What to expect during your 30 days.
 An extensive FAQ.
 Getting through trouble spots.
 How to cook.
-(Yeah, we teach you how to cook—boiling eggs, grilling chicken and salmon, making the perfect burger, homemade mayo…) AND there’s 100 delicious Whole30-compliant recipes using ingredients found in any normal grocery store.
+(Yeah, we teach you how to cook—boiling eggs, grilling chicken and salmon, making the perfect burger, homemade mayo…) AND there’s 100 delicious Whole30-compatible recipes using ingredients found in any normal grocery store.

 Except The Whole30 has a brand new buddy, and it’s going to take your Whole30 next-level.